Impact of COVID-19 pandemic on sports events around the world

 * The Australian PGA Championship will take place at the Royal Queensland Golf Club from Dec.
 3-6.

-* The first major of the 2020 golf season will get underway on May 14 when South Korea hosts the Korea Ladies Professional Golf Association (KLPGA) Championship.
+* The first major of the 2020 golf season got underway on May 14 when South Korea hosts the Korea Ladies Professional Golf Association (KLPGA) Championship.

 * World number one Ko Jin-young will take on No. 3 Park Sung-hyun in a charity skins match on May 24 at the Sky 72 Golf & Resort in Incheon.